ToniCardosooo/Connect-and-Square/README.md

 - Install the most recent version of Python in case you don't have it.
 You can do it by openning the command prompt and typing 'pip install python'.
 - Install pygame in case you don't have it.
 You can do it by openning the command prompt and typing 'pip install pygame'.
 - Make sure all files are saved in the same directory.
-- Open the command prompt and type 'python ConnectAndSquare.py'
+- Open the command prompt, go the directory with all off the game files, and type 'python ConnectAndSquare.py'
 - Choose the graphical style off the game.
 - Choose the size of the grid.